 Let me begin with cyber threats to our national security.
 Terrorists are increasingly cyber savvy.
 Much like every other multi-national organization, they are using the Internet to grow their business and to connect with like-minded individuals.
 And they are not hiding in the shadows of cyber space.
 Al Qaeda in the Arabian Peninsula has produced a full-color, English-language online magazine.
 They are not only sharing ideas, they are soliciting information and inviting recruits to join al Qaeda.
 Al Shabaab—the al Qaeda affiliate in Somalia—has its own Twitter account.
 Al Shabaab uses it to taunt its enemies—in English—and to encourage terrorist activity.
 Extremists are not merely making use of the Internet for propaganda and recruitment.
 They are also using cyber space to conduct operations.

-As in the words of FBI Director and we quote – We must use our connectivity to stop those who seek to do us harm.
+As in the words of the FBI Director and we quote – We must use our connectivity to stop those who seek to do us harm.
 Cyber terrorism is growing at large and needs to be stopped immediately.
-While cyber cells and ethical hackers are consistently working on, we can also make small efforts at our end to stop malwares like ransomware.
+While cyber cells and ethical hackers are consistently working on it, we can also make small efforts at our end to stop malwares like ransomware.